singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

 1. Use the Public IP address of the golden image VM to connect to the RDS-enabled Windows Server operating system.

-  - **Public IP address:** RDP into it using that IP address.

-  - **Private IP address:** RDP into it by one of these two methods:
-    - Use another VM in your Microsoft Azure subscription that does have a public IP address, and do an outbound RDP into the golden image VM.
-    - Use your VPN and RDP into the golden image VM over your corporate network.

-2. Log in to the RDS-enabled Windows Server operating system using the credentials that you set up when creating the golden image VM, and enter the username as \username.
+2. Copy the IP address.

    ![ws name.](media/vmw49.png)

-3. Copy the IP address.
+3. Log in to the RDS-enabled Windows Server operating system using the credentials that you set up when creating the golden image VM, and enter the username as \username.